Pectus Excavatum - FAQs

 It is more comfortable to sleep in a semi-upright position, like in a recliner.
 This may provide better rest for 3-4 weeks.

-Your child should obtain a Medic Alert Bracelet.
+Your child should have a Medic Alert Bracelet.

 - The inscription should read: "Surgical steel bar in place under sternum."